ethankennerly/timesink/README.md

 ## Usage

+Simple example:

+	bash timesink.sh ../your_git_repo_directory

 Log git.
 An example you can copy and edit is here:

         bash ethan_word_garden_git_log.sh

-Then estimate the time sink:
+This bash script estimates the time sink by calling:

         python timesink.py ethan_word_garden.git.log